ICTQual International Level 7 Diploma in Ship Crew Management

 Complex Dispute Resolution in Maritime Arbitration

-• Learners will be able to demonstrate awareness of international arbitration frameworks.
+• Demonstrate awareness of international arbitration frameworks.

 Maritime Law, ESG, and Sustainable Crew Practices